Kirk Merritt: Miami Dolphins

 Merritt was signed by the Miami Dolphins as an undrafted free agent on April 25, 2020.
 He was waived on September 4, 2020, during final roster cuts, but was signed to the team's practice squad on September 6.
 He was elevated to the active roster on November 7 for the team's week 9 game against the Arizona Cardinals, and reverted to the practice squad after the game.
 He was placed on the practice squad/COVID-19 list by the team on December 15, 2020, and restored to the practice squad three days later.
 He was elevated to the active roster again on December 31 for the week 17 game against the Buffalo Bills, and reverted to the practice squad again following the game.
 He signed a reserve/future contract with the Dolphins on January 6, 2021.

 On August 31, 2021, Merritt was waived by the Dolphins and re-signed to the practice squad the next day.

 New Orleans Saints

 On January 24, 2022, Merritt signed a reserve/future contract with the New Orleans Saints.
-He was waived on August 30, 2022 and signed to the practice squad the next day.
+He was waived on August 30, and signed to the practice squad the next day.
 He was promoted to the active roster on December 23.

+On September 19, 2023, Merritt was waived by the Saints and re-signed to the practice squad.
+On September 26, Merritt was cut from the Saints' practice squad.

+Houston Roughnecks

+On January 26, 2024, Merritt signed with the Houston Roughnecks of the United Football League (UFL) as a running back.
+He was placed on injured reserve on April 17.
+Merritt was activated on May 31.
+He re-signed with the team on August 19.